Wednesday, July 17, 2019

 Thanks to Stephanie Bornstein for sending along this CFP:

-The AALS Section on Employment Discrimination Law and AALS Section on Labor Relations and Employment Law is inviting submissions for a joint program, New and Emerging Voices in Workplace Law, at the AALS 2018 Annual Meeting in San Diego, California on Thursday, January 4, 2017, from 3:30-4:45 p.m.
+The AALS Section on Employment Discrimination Law and the AALS Section on Labor Relations and Employment Law invite submissions for a joint program, New and Emerging Voices in Workplace Law, at the AALS 2020 Annual Meeting in Washington, DC, on Saturday, January 4, 2020, from 3:30-5:15 p.m.

 About.
 This works-in-progress session will give emerging workplace law scholars the opportunity for engagement on a current project with leaders in the field.
-Each selected scholar will present a work-in-progress and receive comments from an assigned commentator, as well as from an audience of scholars in the field.
-The session will provide new scholars a supportive environment in which to receive constructive feedback.
+Each selected scholar will present a work-in-progress and receive comments from an assigned commentator, as well as from an audience of other scholars in the field.
+The session will provide newer scholars with a supportive environment in which to receive constructive feedback.

 Eligibility.
 Full-time faculty members of AALS member and fee-paid law schools are eligible to submit proposals.
 This call for papers is targeted to scholars with seven or fewer years of full-time teaching experience.
 Visitors (not full-time on a different faculty) and fellows are eligible to apply to present at this session.

 Submission Format.
 Please submit an abstract, précis, and/or introduction of the article that is sufficiently developed to allow the reviewers to evaluate the thesis and proposed execution of the project.

 Submission Instructions.
 To be considered, proposals should be submitted electronically to Professors Stephanie Bornstein, at email@example.com, and Michael Oswalt, at firstname.lastname@example.org.
 The deadline for submission is Sunday, September 1, 2019.